neffercarrillo/security-plus/notes/README.md

 - managed service providers manage IT services on behalf of your org
 - penetration testing simulated cyber attack against supplier system
 - contracts should have a right to audit clause
-- evidence of itnernal audits (vendor self assessment)
+- evidence of internal audits (vendor self assessment)
-- independent assesment are evaluations conducted by third-party entities
+- independent assessment are evaluations conducted by third-party entities
 - supply chain analysis deep dive into a vendor's supply chain and assess the security and reliability of each link

 ### Vendor Selection and Monitoring